-A vital feature of VitriBlastTM is the fact that DMSO and Ethyleneglycol are not included in the media, and needs to be added to the medium just before
+A vital feature of VitriBlastTM is the fact that DMSO and Ethyleneglycol are not included in the media, and needs to be added to the medium just before use.
+DMSO and

-Recommendations
+Recommendations \

-VitriBlastTM is compatible with most devices. (i.e with all devices thus far tested; CryoLock, Cryo-Loop, and Rapid I).
+VitriBlast is compatible with most devices. (i.e with all devices thus far tested; CryoLock, CryoLoop, and Rapid I).
 The most important factor is to use the type of device that feels safe and easy to use.